justjohnd/workflow/Wordpress Projects.md

 - Open the XAMPP Control Panel and start MySQL.
 - Click Admin to open phpMyAdmin.
 - Click New and enter database name.
-- Download newest version of Wordpress from here: `https://wordpress.org/download/`, directly into the new project directory.
+- Download newest version of Wordpress from here: `https://wordpress.org/download/`, directly into the new project directory a
 - Inside the directory, change the filename `wp-config-sample.php` to `wp-config.php`.
 - Open `wp-config.php` and change:
 -  `'database_name_here'` to your database name.